streamABC/streamabc-documentation/english/streamroute.rst

      - share awparams about certain players/aggregators are passed to Adswizz ad servers
      - amsparams=playerid:tunein;skey:1605116562
    * - notracking
-     - All parameters will be drop, this is a simple GDPR no tracking option.
+     - All parameters will be drop.
+This is a simple GDPR no tracking option.
 Possible values are true and false.
 Default value assumed is false.
      - notracking=true